casey-dietz/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+On lines 58 and 60.
+They are calling the enclosed function above and creating new variables with that function so it can be called later.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The number in which Dan rolls is the only thing that can change.
 c.
 What is the lexical scope of `newRoll`?
+It is only available within the body of the personalDice function.

 ### Task 3 - Stretch Goals